Welcome to Croatia

 Overnight in Skopje.

-Morning guided sightseeing tour of Skopje, the capital and largest city of FYR Macedonia.
+Today morning your guide will show you the capital and largest city of Macedonia, Skopje.
+Skopje is the capital and largest city of North Macedonia.
+It is the country's political, cultural, economic, and academic centre.
+The territory of Skopje has been inhabited since at least 4000 BC; remains of Neolithic settlements have been found within the old Kale Fortress that overlooks the modern city centre.
 Walk through the old town and see the beautiful quay of the Macedonian river “Vardar”, the narrow streets in the Old Bazaar.
 Visit the Mother Teresa memorial house, a museum dedicated to humanitarian and Nobel Peace Prize laureate Mother Teresa.
-Transfer to Belgrade.

 Belgrade is the capital of the southeast European country of Serbia.
 Its most significant landmark is the Beogradska Tvrđava, an imposing fortress at the confluence of the Danube and the Sava rivers.
 The fort is a testament to the city’s strategic importance to the Roman, Byzantine, Ottoman, Serbian and Austrian empires, and it's now the site of several museums as well as Kalemegdan, a vast park.